 To reduce your risk of listeria:

-- Wash your hands, chopping boards and cooking utensils when preparing food
+- Ensure chopping boards and cooking utensils are clean when preparing food.

 To reduce your risk of toxoplasmosis:

 - wear disposable gloves if handling cat litter or gardening